Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Author Information

 \subsection{Biographies}

 Ajay Ram Srimath Kandada completed his Ph.D.\ in Physics at Politecnico di Milano (Italy) in 2013 and was a post-doctoral researcher in the Italian Institute of Technology until 2016.
 He was a Marie Sklodowska Curie global fellow between 2016 and 2019, during which he performed his post-doctoral research at the Universit\'e de Montr\'eal (Canada) and at Georgia Institute of Technology (USA).
-In 2020, he joined the Department of Physics at Wake Forest University, USA as an Assistant Professor, where he is currently performing his teaching and research duties remotely due to the ongoing pandemic travel restrictions.
+In 2020, he joined the Department of Physics at Wake Forest University, USA as an Assistant Professor.
 His research interests include ultrafast optical spectroscopy of excitonic semiconductors and development of quantum optical probes of materials.

 Hao Li received his Ph.D. in Physical Chemistry from the Wayne State University in 2011 and was a postdoctoral researcher at the Center of Nonlinear Studies (CNLS) in Los Alamos National Laboratory until 2014.
 He then joined the University of Houston as a postdoctoral fellow and became a research associate since 2019.
 His research focuses on the light-matter interactions, excited-state electronic structures, and photoexcitation dynamics in semiconductor materials.